blowfishpro/B9PartSwitch/README.md

 ## Changelog

+### v1.6.1

+* Switch percentFilled priority to resource -> subtype -> tank type -> 100% since resources can be overridden on individual subtypes now

 ### v1.6.0

 * Allow tanks to be partially filled - percentFilled can be defined on the subtype, resource, or tank type (in decreasing order of priority), defaulting to completely full